Charu-Gupta-2708/Data_projects_TripleTen/Business Analytics Project /README.md

 TripleTen Sprint 3 Project -Business Analytics Project

-This is the 3rd project I worked on in the TripleTen BIA program.
+This was the 3rd project I worked on in the TripleTen BIA program.

 Description: To analyze the raw transaction logs and convert into useful business metrices of an e-commerce company  for which business analytic dataset was provided by Tripleten.
 Data was downloaded I first explored the dataset ,cleaned it and analyse it by using advanced functions ,visualizations,and pivot table.